 “Oops?
 But maybe it’s a good thing she knows.”

-The final consequence of Erin’s impromptu health lesson came tomorrow when Culyss returned for a second date.
+The final consequence of Erin’s impromptu health lesson came the next day when Culyss returned for a second date.
 Erin was hiding in her inn on the second floor, pretending not to be home.
 She’d spotted him walking up the hill, and she was dreading the conversation.

 What would she say?
 ‘Oh, hello Culyss.
 Sorry, but I didn’t mean to give you a tail-job, I was just curious.’
 It sounded even worse in Erin’s head, but she knew she’d have to say something.